testflows/TestFlows-WebSite/source/handbook/index.md

 When [Examples] are defined for the [Outline] and an outline is called with no arguments from a test that is of a higher [Type] than the [Type] of outline itself, then when called, the outline will iterate over all the examples defined in the [Examples] table.
-For example,if you run the example above that executes the outline with no arguments, you will see that the outline iterates over all the examples in the [Examples] table, where each example, a row in the examples table, defines the values of the arguments for the outline.
+For example, if you run the example above that executes the outline with no arguments, you will see that the outline iterates over all the examples in the [Examples] table, where each example, a row in the examples table, defines the values of the arguments for the outline.